 If you want to get “Tourist visa” or “Social Budaya visa” you should apply for it outside of Indonesia.
 Most travelers till August said that the best place for it – Penang island in Malaysia (here is information how to get to Penang).
 Because of the quick, 2 days, process and possibility to get 60 days visa (in some other countries the visa making takes 7 working days and can be given only for 30 days).
 Unfortunately after 1st of August, 2017 – things changed:

 Some travelers said that in Indonesian embassy in Penang they started to have a quota system.
 They could issue only a limited number of 60-day visas (per month or per week) – but nobody knows how many or who will get it.
-Others say, that there is no quota system – just from now on in this embassy, it’s not possible to get “Tourist visa” at all only “Social Budaya visa” (with sponsor letter) if the sponsor is not family.
+Others say, that there is no quota system and is giving 30-day visas for “Tourist visa” or “Social Budaya visa” (with sponsor letter) if the sponsor is not family.
 The official seemed to imply that if the sponsor letter is from a spouse or other member of the family then they will get the 60 days.
 That, and the new RM10 KL + RM2 Penang room tax has we budget travelers giving USD$3.00 per day just in tax.

 I didn’t try to make new visa in Penang after the system changed, so correct me, if there is any new changes or another place in any other country with better “conditions”.

 Further information is about getting 30 days “Tourist visa”.

 So, how to get Indonesian visa in Penang?

 Here are some my advice and experience about applying for Indonesian 30-day “Tourist visa” in Penang island (I did such visa already twice but before 1st of August, 2017 and got 60 days visa).